 - 3.0 GPA minimum cumulative in all college-level course work from all schools attended.

 - A required, in-person interview for all students invited to this stage of the admission process.

 - Test of Essential Skills (TEAS) test.

 - 50 hours of practical experience in the health care field (volunteer or paid) is currently proposed to be an admissions requirement starting with the Fall 2014 applicant pool.
-Students will be able to gain experience from a broad variety of environments including child care, health care facilities, summer camps, CNA experience (Certified Nursing Assistant) to name a few.
+Students will be able to gain experience from a broad variety of environments including health care facilities, summer camps, and CNA experience (Certified Nursing Assistant) to name a few.
 It is recommended students start earning hours early in the pre-nursing phase over a period of about three years including summers prior to application.
 Hours must be completed at the time of application, beginning the Fall 2014 applicant pool.

 Preparation for BSN Prerequisite Courses and College-Level Coursework:

 High school students are encouraged to take biology, chemistry and math courses (algebra or higher) during their junior and senior years to prepare for the BSN prerequisite courses and starting college-level course work.